ast-grep/ast-grep.github.io/website/blog/typed-napi.md

 ## What's type safety?
 Why?

 Writing AST manipulation code is hard.
-Even if we have a lot of helpful interactive tool, it's still hard to handle all edge cases.
+Even if we have a lot of [helpful](https://astexplorer.net/) [interactive](https://ast-grep.github.io/playground.html) [tool](https://github.com/sxzz/ast-kit), it's still hard to handle all edge cases.

-AST types are good guiderail to write comprehensive AST manipulation code.
+AST types are good guide-rail to write comprehensive AST manipulation code.
 It guides one to write comprehensive AST manipulation code (in case people forget to handle some cases).
 Using exhaustive checking, one can ensure that all cases are handled.

 While ast-grep napi is a convenient tool to programmatically process AST , but it lacks the type information to guide user to write robust logic to handle all potential code.
-Thank to Mohebifar from codemod, ast-grep napi now can provide type information via nodejs API.
+Thank to [Mohebifar](https://github.com/mohebifar) from [codemod](https://codemod.com/), `ast-grep/napi` now can provide type information via nodejs API.

 The solution to solve the problem is generating types from the static information provided by AST parser library, and using several TypeScript tricks to provide a good typing API.